dhmunro/dudley/README.md

 described by its single Dudley layout.
 Furthermore, by editing such a standard file it would be easy to derive new layouts containing custom data.

+## Additional constructs

+Dudley needs a way to write or read the default byte order as part of the file, unless all of the declarations have explicit < or >
+prefixes.
+A special parameter-like declaration handles this:

+    !BOM := |U2 @ address  # "@ address" optional as usual

+The BOM value is U+FEFF, so if the two bytes are [0xFE, 0xFF], the native byte order is big endian, while if the bytes are [0xFF, 0xFE], the native byte order is little endian.
+Any other values at that address means the data stream has been corrupted and throws an exception.
+Since placing a byte order mark at the beginning of a stream may indicate the whole stream is unicode, it is unwise to put this !BOM at address 0.

+Dudley also supports an arbitrary file signature or "magic number", which usually would be placed at address 0 in a file.
+To do this, Dudley recognizes a second special parameter-like declaration:

+    !SIGNATURE := S1(8) @ address  #! b"\x89DUD\x0d\x0a\x1a\x0a"

+Dudley parses the special comment beginning with #! as a python byte string indicating the expected signature value; the number of bytes in this expected value must match the S1 shape.
+If there is no #! comment, then the default signature is the value shown in this example, which is the signature for a native Dudley data file (see the PNG format standard for the rationale).
+Failure to match the expected signature indicates the data stream has been corrupted and throws an exception.

 ## Notes on Dudley grammar